Oregon Lemon Law: Your Complete Legal Guide

 |---|---|---|

-Note: Oregon requires only 3 repair attempts (compared to 4 in some states), and only 1 attempt for safety-related defects.
-This can make it easier for consumers to qualify for protection.
+Oregon requires only 3 repair attempts, compared to 4 in many other states.
+For safety defects likely to cause death or serious bodily injury, only 1 repair attempt is needed.
+These lower thresholds make it easier for Oregon consumers to qualify for protection.

-A defect must substantially reduce the vehicle’s use, value, or safety.
-The problem must be significant enough to affect your ability to use the vehicle as intended.
-Examples include:
+A nonconformity must substantially impair the vehicle's use, market value, or safety.
+The problem must be covered by the manufacturer's express warranty and must be significant enough to affect your ability to use the vehicle as intended.
+Common examples include:

 - Engine or transmission failures